mahmoudelfeelig/Gems/gameplay.md

 - Otherwise: target the last entity you attacked (player or mob) within command range.
 - If none: target whoever last attacked you or is currently hostile toward you.
 - If none: follow you.
+- Trust-based targeting protection only applies while passives are active (energy > 0 and not suppressed).

 ### Space Gem